 So why do people use unofficial app stores?

 Users may also turn to unofficial app stores to get around geographical restrictions of content.
 Initially, apps or other media are often only released to select regions, meaning people living in other locations may be forced to wait months or even years to access the content themselves.
-Therefore finding a way to stream or download becomes especially desirable, for example when events like Game of Thrones’ return to our screens or the release of Marvel’s Avengers: Endgame make it extremely important for people to access content as it is released to avoid spoilers and stay up-to-date with the latest cultural phenomena.
+For example when events like Game of Thrones’ final season or the release of Marvel’s Avengers: Endgame earlier this year made it extremely important for people to access content as it was released to avoid spoilers and stay up-to-date with the latest cultural phenomena.

 The third reason why device users may use third party sources to download apps is simply because it is the only way the content is made available.
 In 2018, Fortnite, the hugely popular online video game announced that it would be made available for download to Android devices but with a catch.
 Instead of downloading via the Google Play Store, users would need to sideload the game’s .apk file from developer Epic Games’ website before then installing the app.
 In situations like this, users who wish to access the game are left with little choice but to sideload the app and therefore potentially leave themselves vulnerable to compromise.

 Source: Epic Games

 As enterprise mobility increases and over 80% of worker tasks are expected to take place on mobile by 2020, it is crucial that every employee device and the data it accesses is secured.
 But with the increased use of sideloading and so many of us using our mobile devices for personal as well as professional business, it is easy to see how a seemingly simple act like downloading a free version of a game or streaming the latest episode of our favorite TV show could have serious consequences for the safety of our personal as well as corporate data.
 Corrata can help secure mobile devices from threats arising from third-party app downloads.
 Learn more about our easy security app.